NAFTeam/NAFF/docs/src/Guides/20 Scales.md

 bot.start("token")
 ```

-Use also can pass any **keyword** arguments into the `setup` function.
+You can also pass any **keyword** arguments into the `setup` function.
 Here is a basic "Scale switching" example:

 ```python
 from dis_snek import Scale